Upstatement/eslint-config/README.md

 ### React Config

-This includes everything in the default config, plus some extra react linting goodies.
+This includes everything in the default config, plus some extra react linting.

 Use this in your `.eslintrc` file: